Eat better, live longer!

 The weight of time is not the same for everyone.
-While muscle strength, autonomy, perception capacities or cognition start diminishing in some people the moment they reach the “senior” category, others look set to reach a hundred years.
+While muscle strength, autonomy, perception capacities or cognition start diminishing in some people at the moment they reach the “senior” category, others look set to reach a hundred years.
 Can science give us the keys to this longevity?
-Not yet, but it is starting to bring to light certain underlying mechanisms.
+Not yet, but it is starting to shed light on certain underlying mechanisms.

 First fact: the quality of ageing is closely linked to lifestyle habits.
 And these become increasingly important as we grow older.
 But what do we mean by lifestyle habits?
 When we talk of ageing, five factors come under the spotlight: lack of exercise, hypertension, obesity, diabetes and smoking.
 It is however difficult to determine the impact of each of these when they are combined in one individual.
 It is for instance probable that someone who exercises regularly and has an optimum weight, does not smoke or suffer from diabetes.

 However, one factor stands out from the rest: nutrition.
 The various studies agree on this point, namely the widespread notion that healthy, balanced eating habits are the password, or at least one of the keys, to a successful ageing process.
 So what is the recipe for retiring in good health?
 A high intake of fruit, vegetables, potatoes, wholegrain cereal, dairy products, and food that is rich in omega-3 fatty acids, together with low alcohol consumption.